On the Threshold of Drop Fragmentation under Impulsive Acceleration: Discussion

-\Cref{fig:wecr_ohd_sim} shows the variation of Critical Weber number ($\Wecr$) against Droplet Ohnesorge number ($\Ohd$) for droplets of different density ratios ($\rho$) and Outside Ohnesorge numbers ($\Oho$). $\Ohd$ takes three different values in the parameter space: $0.1$, $0.01$ and $0.001$.
-For every $\Ohd$, every $\rho$ value is represented by a colored vertical line that shows the range of $\Wecr$ values obtained due to variation in $\Oho$.
+\Cref{fig:wecr_ohd_sim} shows the variation of critical Weber number ($\Wecr$) against the drop Ohnesorge number ($\Ohd$) for drops of different density ratios ($\rho$) and the outside Ohnesorge numbers ($\Oho$). $\Ohd$ takes three different values in the parameter space: $0.1$, $0.01$ and $0.001$.
+For every $\Ohd$, a $\rho$ value is represented by a colored vertical line that shows the range of $\Wecr$ values obtained due to variation in $\Oho$.
 The lower $\Wecr$ values generally correspond to lower $\Oho$ values and vice versa.
-Hence for every $\Ohd$ value in the plot, there exists $5$ colored vertical lines corresponding to the $5$ $\rho$ values explored in the parametric sweep.
-All cases that show the trivial backward bag breakup morphology for critical breakup have not been marked explicitly in the plot, and are part of the $\Wecr$ space covered by the vertical lines.
-Only those cases which show non-trivial breakup morphologies are explicitly marked with a uniquely shaped marker (for each non-trivial breakup morphology).
-In addition, the extent of available experimental data for $\Wecr$ is shown as a translucent area in the background of the plot.
-This data is based on \cref{fig:lit_available_data}.
+Therefore, for each $\Ohd$ value in the plot, there exist $5$ colored vertical lines corresponding to the $5$ $\rho$ values explored in the parametric sweep.
+It should be noted that each colored line has been offset from its $\Ohd$ value by a different amount for preventing overlaps with other $\rho$ lines and hence improve clarity.
+All the cases are also explicitly marked with a uniquely shaped marker corresponding to each fragmentation morphology.
+Finally, all the experimental data for $\Wecr$ explored through this work is shown as a translucent area in the background of the plot, also shown as explicit markers in \cref{fig:lit_available_data}.

-On the basis of all the simulation results and \cref{fig:wecr_ohd_sim}, the following conclusions can be made: \begin{enumerate} \item All high $\rho$ ($\geq 500$) cases show $\Wecr$ values very close to experimental data from existing literature.
-This is expected as historically most of the experimental work on Impulsive droplet breakup at critical conditions has been done for water-air analogous systems.
-Only cases with $\rho<500$ show any appreciable deviation from experimental results.
+On the basis of all the simulation results and \cref{fig:wecr_ohd_sim}, the following conclusions emerge: \begin{enumerate} \item \textbf{Consistency with experimental data}: All simulations with high $\rho$ ($\geq 500$) values critically fragment at $\Wecr$ values that very closely match historical experimental works.
+This is expected given that most experimental studies have historically focused on impulsive fragmentation for water-air analogous systems, which have $\rho \geq 500$.
+Only cases with $\rho<500$ show any appreciable deviation from the experiments.

-\item High $\rho$ ($\geq500$) droplets show an almost constant $\Wecr$ value for all $\Ohd \leq 0.1$.
-However, as $\rho$ decreases below 500, we start seeing larger variations in corresponding $\Wecr$ values.
-The lowest $\rho$ cases show both the lowest $\Wecr$ values (corresponding to the lowest $\Ohd$ values) as well as the highest $\Wecr$ values (corresponding to the highest $\Ohd$ values) seen in \cref{fig:wecr_ohd_sim}.